hobincar/SA-LSTM/README.md

 [13] Szegedy, Christian, et al. "Going deeper with convolutions."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2015.

 [14] Xie, Saining, et al. "Aggregated residual transformations for deep neural networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.

+[15] Hara, Kensho, Hirokatsu Kataoka, and Yutaka Satoh.
+"Can spatiotemporal 3d cnns retrace the history of 2d cnns and imagenet?."
+Proceedings of the IEEE conference on Computer Vision and Pattern Recognition.
+2018.